-The Disciplinary Officer will notify the student in writing within 10 working days of their decision and any resulting penalties imposed.
+The Disciplinary Officer (or the Secretary on their behalf) will notify the student in writing within 10 working days of their decision and any resulting penalties imposed.
 The student will also be informed they can request a review of this decision within 10 working days (regulation 3.7) or request a 'Completion of Procedures' Letter within 1 month if they wish to take their case directly to the OIA (see regulation 3.8 and Appendix H of the 'Handbook of Student Regulations' for further information about the OIA).